Derocheilocarididae: Distribution

 Mystacocarids occur along the coasts of South and North America, southern Africa, and the western Mediterranean.
 The lack of records from other parts of the world is "almost certainly" due to a lack of appropriate sampling, rather than a true absence.

 Description

-Mystacocarids are tiny crustaceans, less than 1 mm long, that live in the spaces between sand grains on intertidal beaches.
+Mystacocarids are tiny pigmentless crustaceans, less than 1 mm long, that live in the spaces between sand grains on intertidal beaches.
 They have a cylindrical body, with five thoracic and five abdominal segments.
-Four pairs of small thoracic appendages are seen.